Duhai Depot RRTS station

 Duhai Depot RRTS station is an At-Grade terminal RRTS station in Uttar Pradesh, India.
-This will serve as a RRTS station for higher-speed trains on the Delhi–Meerut Regional Rapid Transit System that can reach speeds of up to 180 km/h.
-This will be the depot for all Namo Bharat trainsets for maintenance purposes.
+It serves as a RRTS station for higher-speed trains on the Delhi–Meerut Regional Rapid Transit System that can reach speeds of up to 180 km/h.
+It is the depot for all Namo Bharat trainsets for maintenance purposes.

-Duhai Depot RRTS station was commissioned on 20 October 2023 by Prime Minister Narendra Modi along with the 17 km long Sahibad-Duhaiyya section of Delhi–Meerut RRTS and was open to general public on 21 October 2023.
+Duhai Depot RRTS station was commissioned on 20 October 2023 by Prime Minister Narendra Modi along with the 17 km long Sahibad-Duhai section of Delhi–Meerut RRTS and was opened to general public on 21 October 2023.

 History

 The National Capital Region Transport Corporation (NCRTC) had invited tenders for the construction of the Duhai Depot RRTS station along with the 1.9 km long Duhai ramp–Duhai Depot section of the 82.15 km Delhi-Meerut RRTS line.
 Vijay Nirman Co. and KEC International (JV) emerged as the lowest bidder for construction work.
 As a result, under the agreement, companies started construction of Duhai Depot RRTS station.